In Search of the Perfect Pair of Shoes

 According to the Mayo Clinic, a walking shoe should be built for form and function, be lightweight and provide good shock absorption.
 The shape and size of your foot should be considered; feet should never conform to the shoe.
 Make sure the width and toe box of the shoe fits correctly, and choose walking shoes that accommodate your shoe type.
 (Read more advice from the Mayo Clinic.)

-Tips for finding the right shoe
+Tips for finding the right shoe when living with MS

 According to a National Multiple Sclerosis Momentum Magazine article, there are nine expert tips for finding the right footwear: